UPCX-CORE/UPCX-Core/docs/01_nodeos/03_plugins/resource_monitor_plugin/index.md

                                         a warning will be continuously printed out.
                                         The value should be between 6 and 99.
   --resource-monitor-not-shutdown-on-threshold-exceeded
-                                        A switch used to indicate `nodeos` will "not" shutdown when threshold is exceeded.
-When not set, `nodeos` will shutdown.
+                                        A switch used to indicate `nodupcx` will "not" shutdown when threshold is exceeded.
+When not set, `nodupcx` will shutdown.
   --resource-monitor-warning-interval arg (=30)
                                         Number of monitor intervals between which a warning is displayed.
 For example, if